-We monitor the financial trends of each portfolio company to assess our exposure to individual companies as well as to evaluate overall portfolio quality.
-We establish valuation targets at the portfolio level and for gross and net exposures with respect to specific companies and industries within our overall portfolio.
+Our investment adviser monitors the financial trends of each portfolio company to assess the appropriate course of action for each company and to evaluate overall portfolio quality.
+Our investment adviser closely monitors the status and performance of each individual company.
+In particular, our investment adviser will establish appropriate targets for valuation and stop-loss measures on the portfolio company level, and for gross and net exposures with respect to specific companies and industries within our overall portfolio.
 In cases where we make a direct investment in a portfolio company, we may also obtain board positions or board observation rights from that portfolio company in connection with our equity investment.
-We regularly monitor our portfolio for compliance with the diversification requirements for purposes of maintaining our status as a 1940 Act business development company and a RIC for tax purposes.